geoph9/SimpleASR/timit-pytorch-kaldi/README.md

 3. If you are not using CUDA then change `use_cuda` to `False` in the 9th line of `TIMIT_MLP_mfcc_basic.cfg`.

 In order to see how to config files should be formed in general check the [description of the configuration files](https://github.com/mravanelli/pytorch-kaldi#description-of-the-configuration-files) from their repository.
+If you get stuck you may check my configuration file which I have uploaded.

 ## Run Experiment